itzRaellK/StudyCPP/README.md

 EN - I learned about loops focusing on while and for structures using both Blueprints and C++ in Unreal

 BR - Aprendi sobre loops com foco nas estruturas while e for usando tanto Blueprints quanto C++ na Unreal

+🗓️ Day 4

+EN - I learned about functions and conditionals like if and switch using both Blueprints and C++ in Unreal

+BR - Aprendi sobre funções e condicionais como if e switch usando tanto Blueprints quanto C++ na Unreal